 behind_socks option has been introduced in the secure file for

 host entries.
 This option enables you to indicate which target servers are running behind a SOCKS proxy.
-This helps improve performance when a TCP/IP connection is established with a target server that is running behind a SOCKS proxy, by avoiding undesirable hostname-IP lookups on the client node.
+This helps improve performance when a TCP/IP connection is established with a target server that is running behind a SOCKS proxy, by avoiding undesirable hostname-IP lookups on the client node or on Application Server nodes.
 For more information about using this new option, see Configuring the secure file.

 Enhancements in maintenance windows

 When you create a maintenance window, for a server or group of servers, all commit operations of Deploy Jobs must be executed within that maintenance window.
 If the commit phase of a Deploy Job is run outside of this time interval, the Deploy Job fails with an error.
 The following enhancements have been introduced into the management and behavior of maintenance windows: